myrrlyn/apocrypha.es/priv/archive/7zfxul.md

 ---
-title: Haknir the Baleful
+title: Haknir the Baleful (1E 123 — 1E 143)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 14
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7zfxul
 author: Jimeee
 date: 2018-02-22T16:04:04Z
 ---

-> Haknir the Baleful (1E 123 — 1E 143)
->
-> _by High Chronicler Valerius of Winterhold_
+![Haknir the Baleful][banner]

-Haknir was the grandson of the legendary [King Hjornskar], and the first member of his House to ascend to the position of High King since the era of the aforementioned patriarch.
+Haknir was the grandson of the legendary [King Hjornskar][0], and the first member of his House to ascend to the position of High King since the era of the aforementioned patriarch.

 According to legend, after his predecessor disappeared Haknir seized the crown